-This means that by personalizing your emails, you stand out against the competition.
+It is meaning that by customizing your emails, you stand out against the game.

-The simplest form of personalization is to address the reader by name.
-Most email service providers (ESP) offer this within their functionality and this tactic alone will improve your campaign performance.
+The most straightforward form of customization is to address the reader by name.
+Most email service providers (ESP) offer this within their available features, and this way alone will increase your campaign performance.

-For example, email subject lines that are personalized with a recipient’s first name can increase open rates by 16% higher open rates.
+For example, email subject lines personalized with a recipient’s first name can boost open rates by 16% higher.

-Considering that 47% of all emails are opened because of subject line alone, that’s a sure fire way to get more eyeballs on your email.
+Considering that subscribers open 47% of all emails because of the subject line alone, that’s a sure-fire way to get more eyeballs on your email.

 Outside of using the customer’s name, here are a few more tips to help you get started with personalization:

 - Ask for the right information upfront: Great personalization starts way before you hit the ‘send’ button.
 It all starts with your sign up form.
-Without data such as name, company and location, you will be very limited with your personalized communication.
+Without data such as name, company, and location, you will be very limited with your personalized communication.
 Remember to only ask for the information you need, rather than the information you want.
-This is one of the ways that GDPR has impacted marketing teams.
+It is one of the behaviors that GDPR has affected advertising departments.

-- Use a real reply-to email address: When you use [email protected], it takes away the authenticity from the messaging.
-You want your readers to engage and respond to your campaigns.
-Use a real reply address will improve credibility and appear more personal.
+- Use a correct reply-to email address: When you use email@example.com, it continuously takes the messaging’s authenticity.
+You need your readers to engage and respond to your campaigns.
+Use a real reply address will increase credibility and appear more personal.

-- Use your real email signature: Just like using a real reply-to email address, you want to use real contact information within the email and the best way to do that is to include your contact details in the email signature.
-Giving your readers the opportunity to contact you or connect with you online is a great way to be personal and build a relationship with them.
+- Use your genuine email signature: Just like using an actual reply-to email address, you want to use accurate contact information within the email.
+The best way to do that is to include your contact details in the email signature.
+Allowing your readers to contact you or connect with you online is a great way to be personal and build relationships with them.